Secure User Sign-Ins

 Waste tire laws, found in Division 30, Chapter 16 of the California Public Resources Code, created a regulatory program designed to reduce the improper storage of waste tires.
-Persons intending to store or stockpile 500 or more waste tires in California are required to obtain a major or minor waste tire facility (WTF) permit and comply with the waste tire storage standards.
-By definition, a major WTF stores, stockpiles, accumulates, or discards 5,000 or more waste tires, and a minor WTF stores, stockpiles, accumulates, or discards from 500 to 4,999 waste tires.
+Persons intending to store or stockpile 500 or more waste tires in California are required to obtain a major or minor waste tire facility permit (WTFP) and comply with the waste tire storage standards.
+By definition, a major waste tire facility stores, stockpiles, accumulates, or discards 5,000 or more waste tires, and a minor waste tire facility stores, stockpiles, accumulates, or discards from 500 to 4,999 waste tires.

-Applications for a minor WTF permit shall include verification that all applicable local, State, and federal permits and approvals have been acquired, as well as the following CalRecycle forms:
+Applications for a minor WTFP shall include applicable permits and approvals, a fire safety plan, as well as the following CalRecycle forms:

-In addition to the above requirements, applications for a major WTF permit shall include the following:
+In addition to the above requirements, applications for a major WTFP shall include the following:

 - Reduction/elimination plan.